gbouras13/dnaapler/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.md and HISTORY.md.
+Put your new functionality into a function with a docstring, and add the feature to the list in README.md and update the relevant section in the docs/ directory.